Bran Castle – Chasing vampires at Dracula’s Castle

 The history of Bran Castle

 Bran Castle was first mentioned in documents in 1377 when it was built by the Saxons of Kronstadt at their own expense and labor force.
 But this beautiful medieval castle is older than that.
 Initially, it was built as a wooden castle guarding an important mountain pass by the Teutonic Knights in 1212, but it was destroyed by the Mongols in 1242.

-As time passed, and military conflicts intensified, the Castle was heavily fortified and was used over the ages as a defense point against the invading Ottoman Empire.
+As time passed, and military conflicts intensified, the castle was heavily fortified and was used over the ages as a defensive position against the invading Ottoman Empire.
 Despite popular belief, Vlad the Impaler had little to do with the castle, although he passed through the area occasionally.